 Fine Brass Mesh Sheet

-The specifications for this 0.57mm hole brass mesh sheet are as follows:
+The specifications of this woven wire mesh are as below:

 - Holes / Wires Per Linear Inch = 100

 - Holes / Wires Per Square Inch = 100

 - Cut With – We would cut this by using our fingertips alone

 Why Choose The Mesh Company?

 Our group have been in the mesh industry for over 150 years.
 We are one of the UK’s most trusted woven mesh suppliers because:

 - Quality products: We offer high-quality products that are designed to meet the needs of a wide range of customers.